Watts-Lab/task-mapping/tasks/NASA Moon survival.md

 > > 2.
 Groups were formed within two ability strate; above median ability and below median ability.
 200 teams were sampled for each size and ability level.
 > > 3.
 Groups were formed within size specific ability bands.
 Fifty groups were simulated for each size and ability level.

+> AM NOT SURE WHAT TO SAY ABOUT UNIT AND NONUNIT WEIGHT

 ## Roles
+The participants were mangers and graduate management students, and were to participate individually and in the group setting they were assigned.

 ## Instructions
+Adapted by the CSS Lab

+This task is an exercise in group and/or individual problem solving.
+Imagine yourself crash landed on the moon 200 miles from base.
+All but 15 pieces of equipment have been destroyed.
+The surviving items are to be ranked in order of their declining contribution to survival on the long trek to safety.

 # Criteria
 ## Performance calculation